Matthias-Hermsdorf/cinnamon-sct-applet/README.md

 ```
 to make the translations available in the applet.
 Could be necessary to reload the applet with the dbus-send command above.

+Use `global.log` to make debug lines.
+Works like console.log.
+You can visit the log console in
+the **looking glas**.
+To open it use the cinnamon command opener, Alt+F2 in default, and type lg.
+Or make your own shortcut in the keyboard app.